intel/mlir-extensions/docs/rfcs/XeTile.md

   XeTile.store_tile %tile_a, %vector_a :
    vector<64x64xbf16> into tile<64x64xbf16>
 ```
 `store_tile` stores a tile according to the tile's `order` attribute.
-Regardless of the `order` attribute value, the vector's dimensions must match exactly the Title's dimensions.
+Regardless of the `order` attribute value, the vector's dimensions must match exactly the Tile's dimensions.
 ```mlir
   #tile_attr = #xetile.tile_ttr<order = [0, 1]>
   %vector_a = XeTile.store_tile %tile_a :